U.S. Route 158

-U.S. Route 158 (US 158) is an east–west United States highway that runs for 350 mi from Mocksville to Whalebone Junction in Nags Head, entirely in the state of North Carolina.
-It is also a critical route that connects the cities of Winston-Salem, Summerfield, and Reidsville with one another.
+U.S. Route 158 (US 158) is an east–west United States highway that runs for 350 mi from Mocksville to Whalebone Junction in Nags Head, and is located entirely in the state of North Carolina.
+The longest intrastate U.S. Route in the system, it is also a critical route that connects the cities of Winston-Salem, Summerfield, and Reidsville with one another.

 Route description

-US 158 is a parallel of U.S. Route 58 (which runs generally through southern Virginia).
-The route does not intersect its parent, instead intersecting its sibling, US 258.
-It currently runs for 350.2 mi from Mocksville, at US 64/US 601 to Whalebone Junction in the town of Nags Head.
+US 158 is a parallel of U.S. Route 58 (which runs generally through southern Virginia), though route does not intersect its parent, instead intersecting its sibling, US 258.
+It currently runs for 350.2 mi from Mocksville, at US 64/US 601 to Whalebone Junction in the town of Nags Head, at US 64/ North Carolina Route 12.
 A 10 mi stretch skirts the Great Dismal Swamp.